petk/php-build-system/docs/cmake.md

 Additionally required when building from Git repository source code:

 * bison

+Optional when building from Git repository source code:

 * re2c

 When PHP is built, the development libraries are no longer required to be